Azure/SaaS-Private-Connectivity/docs/tutorial/part3.md

 To complete this tutorial you will need access to an Azure subscription with the Azure CLI configured to use that subscription.

-In order to deploy the managed application you will also need to register to use the Microsoft.Solutions resource provider
+In order to deploy the Managed Application you will also need to register to use the Microsoft.Solutions resource provider
 ```
 az provider register --namespace "Microsoft.Solutions"
 ```